-- 1. An appointing authority may evaluate and verify the qualifications of candidates using any appropriate selection methods, as permitted by law.
-Examples of appropriate methods include, but are not limited to, the following:

-- a.
-Job/person fit measures.

-- b.
-Background investigations.

-- c.
-Assessment of applicants' education, training, and experience.

-- d.
-Formal job performance evaluations from current and previous jobs.

-- e.
-Structured interviews.

-- f.
-Job simulations.

-- g.
-Performance tests

-- h.
-Physical agility tests.

-- i.
-Reference checks.

-- j.
-Supplemental written or electronic tests.

-- 2. Evaluation methods and criteria must be job-related.
-To the extent practical, an agency shall utilize the same, or substantially similar, selection methods and criteria, and elicit the same, or substantially similar, pertinent, job-related information for all candidates.
-Civil Service staff shall provide assistance in the development or use of any additional evaluation methods, if requested.

-- 3. At the conclusion of the selection process, the appointing authority must give notice to any non-selected qualified candidates considered by the appointing authority that they are not selected or that a particular vacancy will not be filled.

-H. Participation in Selection Process by Current Students.

-A student who has not yet received an academic degree necessary for appointment to a classified position, may be treated as qualified to participate in a selection process, subject to the following conditions:

-- 1. The position must be an entry-level position. - 2.
+- 1. An appointing authority may evaluate and verify candidates' qualifications using any appropriate selection methods permitted by law.
+Examples of appropriate methods include: job/person fit measures; background investigations; assessment of applicants' education, training, and experience; formal job performance evaluations from current and previous jobs; structured interviews; job simulations; performance tests; physical agility tests; reference checks; and supplemental written or electronic tests. - 2.
+An appointing authority cannot hire an applicant with a sanction issued by Civil Service and shall confirm that candidates do not have active sanctions by checking sanctions information for employees in HRMN Self-Service, HR Statewide, Employee Info or for non-state employees in the PA 31.1 in HRMN. - 3.
+Evaluation methods and criteria must be job-related.
+To the extent practical, an agency shall use the same, or substantially similar, selection methods and criteria, and elicit the same, or substantially similar, pertinent, job-related information for all candidates.
+Civil Service staff shall assist in developing additional evaluation methods, if requested. - 4.
+At the end of the selection process, the appointing authority must give notice to any non-selected qualified candidates considered by the appointing authority that they are not selected or that a particular vacancy will not be filled. - F. Participation by Current Students.
+A student who has not yet received an academic degree necessary for appointment to a classified position, may be treated as qualified to participate in a selection process, subject to the following conditions: - 1.
+The position must be entry-level. - 2.
 The applicant must be enrolled and scheduled to receive the required degree by the end of the current academic term. - 3.
 A conditional offer may be extended to the applicant before receipt of the required degree to allow pre-employment drug testing and any other background checks. - 4.
-Any selection of the applicant is contingent upon receiving on schedule the required degree.
-The applicant cannot fill the vacancy until the educational requirement is obtained.
-Failure to receive the required degree on schedule will result in the revocation of any conditional offer.

-I. Selection of Noncareer Employees.
+Any selection is contingent upon receiving the required degree.
+The applicant cannot fill the vacancy until the educational requirement is met.
+Failure to receive the required degree on schedule results in the revocation of any conditional offer. - G. Selection of Noncareer Employees.
 The selection of noncareer employees does not require a full evaluation process.
-Documentation for the selection of noncareer employees should include a current, approved position description, documentation that recall records were checked, and the evaluation of the selected candidate compared to the rating criteria used.

-J. Certification of Appointment.
+Documentation for the selection of noncareer employees should include a current approved position description and evaluation of selected candidates compared to the rating criteria used. - H. Certification of Appointment.
 A requisition using PA42.1 in HRMN must be created when NEOGOV is not the selection process used.

-K. Documentation.
+I. Documentation.